If you buy something through a link on this page, we may earn a small commission. How this works.

-A headache diary will help you determine the cause of your tension headaches.
-Keep a record of your daily meals, beverages, and activities, as well as any situations that trigger stress.
-For each day that you have a tension headache, make a note in your diary.
+For each day that you have a tension headache, make a note of it.
 After several weeks or months, you may be able to make a connection.
-For example, if your diary shows that headaches occurred on days when you ate a particular food, this food may be your trigger.
+For example, if your journal shows that headaches occurred on days when you ate a particular food, that food may be your trigger.

-Also, be sure to not ignore severe symptoms.
-Seek medical attention immediately if you have a headache that starts suddenly or a headache accompanied by slurred speech, loss of balance, or a high fever.
-This can indicate a more serious problem, such as a stroke, tumor, or an aneurysm.
+It’s important to not ignore severe symptoms.
+Seek medical attention immediately if you have a headache that starts suddenly or a headache accompanied by:

 - loss of balance

 - high fever